TheToyZone is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more!

 💔 The smaller figures are static

-💡 TIP: If they already have these characters there are more Battle Packs available.
+💡 TIP: If they already have these characters, there are a variety of different Battle Packs to choose from.

 What We Love: